-By MAJOR C. H. DOUGLAS
+By Major C. H. Douglas

-A speech delivered in the Ulster Hall, Belfast, on
+A speech delivered in the Ulster Hall, Belfast, on November 24, 1936, reprinted from The Fig Tree, September, 1937.

-Tuesday, November 24, 1936.

-I am speaking to you tonight on one of the mechanisms - an increasingly important mechanism - through the agency of which the members of the financial oligarchy under which we suffer impose their will upon us.
+AM speaking to you tonight on one of the mechanisms -an increasingly important mechanism-through the agency of which the members of the financial oligarchy under which we suffer impose their will upon us.

 It is important to understand this mechanism, at any rate in its broader aspects, but I should like to impress upon you at the outset that even an exact and extensive understanding of it can be regarded as having any practical use only if it acts as an incentive to recruiting you for organised action.
 It is the action that counts.
-As someone said in regard to the international situation, "It is no use having the logic if you have not got the guns," and that is profoundly true in regard to the matter on which I am speaking to you tonight.
+As someone said in regard to the international situation, "It is no ise having the logic if you have not got the guns," and hat is profoundly true in regard to the matter on which I am speaking to you tonight.

 It is no use realising that taxation is legalised robbery, is unnecessary, wasteful, and tyrannical.
-If you stop at that, not only will you have to pay the taxes that you now have to pay, but, as Sir Josiah Stamp, one of the Directors of the Bank of England, suggested a short time ago, with that engaging candour which we are beginning to expect from the Bank of England, "While a few years ago no one would have believed it possible that a scale of taxation such as that at present existing could be imposed upon the British public without revolution, I have every hope that with skilful education and propaganda this scale can be very considerably raised."
+If you stop at that, not only will you have to pay the taxes that you now have to pay, but, as Sir Josiah Stamp, one of the Directors of the Bank of England, suggested a short time ago, with that engaging candour which we are beginning to expect from the Bank of England, "While a few years ago no one would have believed it possible that a scale of taxation such as that at present existing could be imposed upon the British public without revolution, I have every hope that with skilful education and propaganda this scale can be very considerably raised.'